SmokeyRGB/ComphyDiffusion/README.md

   **⚠ Workflows MUST be exported using [Workflow]->[Export (API)] inside ComfyUI to work!
 If you're unsure read more [here](#faq)**

 - **Output:**
-  Once the generation completes, images are saved automatically in the `output_images` folder.
+  Once the generation completes, you can choose between three different options to insert the result.
+  Hover over the main panel (showing the Preview).
+On the top

 ---